 Why the Bissell AeroSlim is perfect

-As I carefully read the reviews on potential handheld vacuums to use for getting rid of squash bugs naturally, I was actually drawn to the negative reviews that indicated a particular handheld vacuum had “weak suction,” because the weaker section, I hoped, might allow me to slurp up those nasty squash bugs and trap them in the vacuum’s chamber without damaging the plant or sucking leaves into the vacuum and crushing plant cells.
+As I carefully read the reviews on potential handheld vacuums to use for getting rid of squash bugs naturally, I was actually drawn to the negative reviews that indicated a particular handheld vacuum had “weak suction.”
+Weaker section, I hoped, might allow me to slurp up those nasty squash bugs and trap them in the vacuum’s chamber without damaging the plant or sucking leaves into the vacuum and crushing plant cells.

 The Bissell vacuum, which is about the size of two Coke cans stacked on top of each other, seemed to be perfect.
 Small enough to be easy to take out to the garden, and suction just strong enough to pull in full-size squash bugs without damaging the leaves.